Privacy Shield Policy for EU and Switzerland

-Third party agents who work with Clarion on studies involving personal data of EU citizens are contractually obligated to provide at least the same level of privacy protection as required by the Principles.
+Third party agents who work with Clarion on studies involving personal data of EU and Swiss citizens are contractually obligated to provide at least the same level of privacy protection as required by the Principles.
 Clarion has potential liability in cases of onward transfer to 3rd party agents in accordance with the accountability for onward transfer principle.

 Access to and Correction of Your Information

 We will make available to you your personal information in our custody or control that we have collected, upon your written request, to the extent required and/or permitted by applicable law so that you can correct, amend, or delete information where it is inaccurate, or has been processed in violation of the Principles, except where the burden or expense of providing access would be disproportionate to the risks to the individual’s privacy in the case in question, or where the rights of persons other than the individual would be violated.